 - Signpost you to the appropriate support and information to which you are entitled.

-If you're close to Glasgow, we have a number of Clubs you can come along to.
+If you're close to Glasgow, Dundee, Edinburgh.
+Aberdeen or Leeds we have a number of Clubs you can come along to.
 We do have plans to expand into other areas, and will make an announcement when this becomes possible.

 Our 'Foot Patrol' in their wheelchair accessible vehicle visit local amputees who are unable to attend our clubs and classes themselves.
 The Foot Patrol provides support, introduce local clubs and encourage social inclusion where possible.

-There are ways you can benefit from our support even if you're outwith the Glasgow area.
+There are ways you can benefit from our support even if you're outwith one of our club areas.
 We have a Facebook group called No LIMBits, which is where our Troopers can 'meet' to ask / answer questions about prosthetics, treatments etc as well as sharing stories and information.

 Because of Corinne, Finding Your Feet has someone you can talk to who has experienced limb-loss and life changing trauma physical trauma, but who has come back stronger.
 It means we understand the challenges, emotions and turmoil that you and your family face following limb-loss or loss of limb function and the importance of having a support network behind you.
 We are that support network.